 }

-// Take a snapshot of the current playback screen.
+// Take a snapshot of the current frame.

-[self.player snapShot];The snapshot does not include the interface.
+[self.player snapShot];The snapshot does not include the UI.

 Preview

-ApsaraVideo Player SDK for iOS, in conjunction with ApsaraVideo VOD configurations, can implement a preview feature.
-It supports both VidSts and VidAuth (recommended for ApsaraVideo VOD) playback methods.
-For more information about how to configure and use the preview feature, see Preview videos.
+In combination with ApsaraVideo VOD configurations, you can implement a preview feature.
+This is supported for both VidSts and VidAuth (recommended for video-on-demand) playback.
+For configuration instructions, see Preview videos.

-After you configure the preview feature, you can use the setPreviewTime method of the VidPlayerConfigGen interface to set the preview duration for the player.
-The following code shows an example for VidSts playback:
+After you configure the video preview feature, use the VidPlayerConfigGen interface's setPreviewTime method to set the player's preview duration.
+For example, if you use VidSts-based playback, the following sample code demonstrates this:

 AVPVidStsSource *source = [[AVPVidStsSource alloc] init];